catch-img

 There are various types of stud welding, such as the capacitor CD stud method, which is suitable for welding delicate base materials, and the electric arc method, which is suitable for welding thick base materials.
 It is valued as an essential technology in a wide range of fields such as sheet metal processing.

-"Daido Kogyo" offers industrial machines that are compatible with various welding methods, including stud welding machines.
-We will listen to your company's issues, such as aging machines and improving production efficiency, and propose machines that meet your needs.
+DaidoKogyooffers industrial machinery that is compatible with various welding methods, including stud welding machines.
+We will listen closely to the issues your company faces, such as aging equipment and improving production efficiency, and propose machinery that meets your needs.

 Thank you for reading to the end.

-You can download the catalog for free using the button below.
+You can download the catalogue for free from the button below.

 Please feel free to contact us here regarding our services.